fatemeh-rastgar/PRIEST/README.md

 ** Requirements:**

+ROS installation, Ubuntu,

-The following libraries and repositories are used throughout this work.
+plus the following libraries and repositories

 | Use| Repo/library name | Links |
 | --- | --- |---|